Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 - Anna Gat, Founder of InterIntellect

-10 Steps to Start a Business: Tips and Best Practices
+10 steps to start a business: Tips and best practices

-Now that we’ve covered the “what,” it’s time to think of the “how.”
 Starting a business is not an easy task, but don’t worry, there are steps you can follow to ensure you don’t miss something along the way.

 1. Identify your business idea

-I’ve listed over 50 ideas here; truthfully, you can find plenty more on the internet.
-However, instead of getting stuck on the first step and overthinking things, think about a business idea that aligns with your passions, skills, and market needs.
-When you do this, your business won’t feel like work.
+However, remember what I said earlier, instead of getting stuck on the first step and overthinking things.
+Think about a business idea that aligns with your passions, skills, and market needs.

 • How much time do you have to invest in your business?